MBradbury/MBradbury.github.io/_projects/project-8-GCP.md

 1. develop a suite of context privacy controls for an arbitrary system,
 2. demonstrate their efficacy via suitable quantification, and then
-3. using example systems, develop domain-specific translators such that the general context privacy techniques can applied to real-world systems.
+3. using example systems, develop domain-specific translators such that the general context privacy techniques can be applied to real-world systems.

 By doing so, when novel context privacy threats are identified, only domain-specific translators need to be developed.
 This allows for faster and more agile responses to novel context privacy threats, thus minimising information conveyed by system actions to an adversary &mdash; protecting both the system and its users.